What Kind of Flour is Used to Make Roux

 Step 1.
 Use a saucepan or a heavy skillet to melt the butter or the oil over medium heat.

 Step 2.
-Slowly add flour, salt, and pepper whisking the mixture constantly using a rubber spatula.
+Slowly add flour, salt, and pepper, whisking the mixture constantly using a rubber spatula.

 Step 3.
 Reduce the heat and cook for about 2 minutes while stirring it.
 The roux should appear foamy and should resemble a paste.

 If you’re looking for a browned, more flavorful roux, you should keep cooking and stirring for a few minutes longer.
-It takes about 10 minutes to get a blonde or slightly brown roux while for a dark roux, the cooking time is about 30 minutes.
+It takes about 10 minutes to get a blonde or slightly brown roux, while for a dark roux, the cooking time is about 30 minutes.

 Tip: If you’re making a brown or dark roux, we recommend using oil instead of butter because your roux won’t burn.

-What is The Ratio of Flour to Oil
+What is The Flour Oil Ratio?

 Also, if your dish requires a thinner roux, you can use less flour.

-What Determines the Color of a Roux
+What Determines the Color of a Roux?

 What Makes Roux Lumpy?

 One of the most common problems culinary enthusiasts experience when making a roux is lumpiness.
 If your roux is lumpy, it is probably because you used too much flour and not enough butter or oil to evenly coat the flour.
-This results in lumps and a not so good roux.
+This results in lumps and a not-so-good roux.

 How Do You Fix Lumpy Roux?

 If your roux is getting lumpy, don’t fret.
-There is an easy way to fix that so you don’t have to throw it all away and make a new roux from scratch.
+There is an easy way to fix that, so you don’t have to throw it away and make a new roux from scratch.
 The key is to add more liquid and continue whisking the mixture right up until you remove the roux from the stovetop.

 However, another important thing is to consider using a whisk instead of a spatula because it’s much easier to break down the lumps.